1414C/jiffy/README.md

 - initializting routes
 - starting the mux

+The creation of the runtime services bears closer inspection before moving on.
+Generated applications contain an internal 'service' for each entity declared in the source model files.
+The AppObj is responsible for the instantiation of these services when the application is started via the AppObj.createServices() method.

+A Services object containing each of the entity runtime services is created on the one-and-only instance of the AppObj.
+A runtime service is first created to support access to the backend DBMS via the sqac ORM, then a service is started for each entity.
+Entity services contain a reference to the ORM access handle, as well as an instance of the entity's validator class which is contained in the model-layer.

 #### appconf.go
 The code in appconf.go contains the functions used to load application configuration files, as well as functions containing so-called 'default' configuration.
 It is possible to edit the DefaultConfig() function so that it holds values specific to the local test/development environment.
 This prevents the need for maintaining a set of configuration files that the development staff need to keep in sync.
 <br/>